vectordotdev/vector/website/highlights/2020-04-07-lua-transform-version-2.md

 v2 of our [`lua` transform][docs.transforms.lua] has been released!
-This is a complete overhaul that provides a new and improved API, better data processing ergonomics, and better performance.
+This is a complete overhaul that provides a new and improved API, better data processing ergonomics, and faster processing.
 Specific improvements include:

 1. Events are [represented as Lua tables][docs.transforms.lua#representation-of-events] with proper type conversion.
 2. Introduction of [hooks][docs.transforms.lua#hooks] to maintain global state.